Enalean/tuleap/doc/back-end/events.md

 You can (should?) add some business logic into your event.
 This is useful to add some context to the listeners and allow them to give back results if needed.
-For example we can look at the following usage:
+For example, we can look at the following usage:

 ``` php
 $get_public_areas = EventManager::instance()->dispatch(new GetPublicAreas($project));